CS-451-Project/front-end/README.md

 This project uses NodeJS and npm.
 You can install them [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 You need these tools / runtimes to run this project.

-INSTALL ESLINT EXTENSION IN VSCODE FOR THE BUILD TO WORK
+INSTALL ESLINT EXTENSION IN VSCODE FOR THE BUILD TO WORK Install eslint extension in vscode for the build to work :)

 ## Getting Started